rvente/site/_pages/splash-page.md

   - image_path: /assets/images/unsplash-gallery-image-2-th.jpg
     alt: "placeholder image 2"
     title: "Feature Articles"
-    excerpt: "We react to new developments of the student body.
-New clubs, school events, and school policy."
+    excerpt: "We react to new developments in the student body.
+New clubs, school events, and school policy?
+We cover it all here."
     url: "/section/#features"
     btn_label: "Read More"
     btn_class: "btn--inverse"